AdobeDocs/primetime.de-DE/help/programming/tvsdk-1.4-for-desktop-hls/drm-content-security/r-psdk-dhls-1.4-drm-interface.md

 <!--<a id="section_F58941D68EB94A5EBD1C7454D2A1B17A"></a>-->

-Weitere Informationen zu DRM finden Sie in der Dokumentation zu Adobe Primetime DRM.
+Weitere Informationen zu DRM finden Sie in der Adobe Primetime DRM-Dokumentation.